defano/wyldcard/README.md

 put 29 before the message box
 ```

-In addition to chunk expressions, HyperTalk supports a typical suite of operators, including:
+In addition to chunk expressions, HyperTalk supports a typical suite of math, string and logical operators, including the following (all operators are binary, excepted where otherwise noted):

-Precedence | Operator | Description (all operators are binary, excepted where otherwise noted)
+Precedence | Operator | Description
 -----------|----------| ----------------------------------------------------------------------
 1 (highest) | `( )` | Grouping
 2 | `-` | Negation for numbers (unary)